a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 category: servicenow
 ---

-## New plan

-1. in this article, write an intro and give a list of sections.
-Like in GOV.UK, add a link with a right-arrow that takes you to the next item in the list
-2. Split clone guide into separate documents, all with a title that means they show up in the correct order when listed

-Headings:

-1. intro
-   1. why you might clone (and why you might not clone)
-   2. different types of clone
-   3. list of clone-guide pages
-2. before your first ever clone (this title isn't so good.
-Maybe something like "Laying the foundations"?)
-   1. make clear that this section is hopefully a one-off and you'll not need to do it every time
-   2. identify sequence of clones and what each clone should achieve etc.
-3. Preparing for one clone aka pre-clone activities
-4. Scheduling the clone
-   1. also include stuff that happens during the clone
-5. After one clone aka post-clone activities
-6. After all clones

 <!-- heading depth doesn't actually matter so much, after all.
 Maybe it's best to start this article from scratch -->

 I am always perturbed that ServiceNow has never published any real guidance on cloning.
 In theory, it's an easy process, but reality typically gets in the way.